tunamoon/emailGPT/README.md

 ## Credits

 The initial setup of this project was based on the tutorial by [Harshita Joshi](https://github.com/Harshita-mindfire) on creating a Chrome extension with React and TypeScript.
 The corresponding Medium article can be found [here](https://medium.com/@tharshita13/creating-a-chrome-extension-with-react-a-step-by-step-guide-47fe9bab24a1).

+Further setup was done by [Michelle Chang](https://github.com/michellechang02) by replacing the Webpack initialization of the app with Vite.

 The project has been extended with additional functionality, testing setup, and documentation.
 The most difficult part was figuring out the right combination of packages for the testing suite (for instance, I would avoid `jest-chrome`, `mockzilla`, `mockzilla-webextension`, to name but a few).